 so that we can be true workers for the Kingdom of God

 “Give way to one another in obedience to Christ.
 Wives should regard their husbands as they regard the Lord… Husbands should love their wives just as Christ loved the Church…” [Ephesians 5:21-25]

 How to book?

-Bookings [Church, date, time] for the Sacrament of Marriage can be arranged by contacting the Parish Priest.
+Bookings [Church, date, time] for the Sacrament of Marriage can be arranged by contacting the Parish Office (Office hours below).
 At least 6 months notice should be given.

 Please note – Marriages are not celebrated on a Sunday or Holy Day of Obligation.
 Only those over the age of 18 may celebrate the Sacrament of Marriage.